 The Selection Committee will award one prize of $10,000 for the best overall essay from among all eligible entries received.

 The Selection Committee will award one additional Student Prize of $2,500 for the best essay submitted by an eligible entrant who at the time of entry is, or at any time during the same calendar year, was a student at a recognized post-secondary institution.
 Entrants meeting the post-secondary student criterion who wish to be considered for the second prize must self-identify in their submission in order to be eligible.
 Such entrants must specify the name of their post-secondary institution and may be required to provide proof of status if selected as a winner.
+If selected, the winner will be required to provide proof of enrollment in order to receive the prize.

 FRIENDS may publish the winning essay(s), as well as the name and the biographical sketch submitted by the winning entrant(s), in any medium, including electronically over the Internet, at a time of its choosing after the Award is announced.
 Each winner is required to grant a licence or assignment to this effect.
+Winners are also expected, to the best of their ability, to participate in the post-selection process including recording an acceptance video and granting media interviews.

 Persons submitting entries not selected as a winner are free to offer them for publication elsewhere, once the Award winner(s) have been announced.